 Distance from Seattle: Only about an hour southeast of Seattle, just past Maple Valley.

 Features: Being located so close to the city, Kanaskat-Palmer is a popular yurt camping destination for Seattle families – spend less time on travel and more time on having fun!
-Yurts include bunk beds, a queen-sized futon and an overhead light.
+Yurts include bunk beds that sleep three, a queen-sized futon, overhead light and small end table.
+You supply your own linens and blankets.
+Outside you will find a picnic table, fire grill, utility hookup, and a deck that is ADA accessible.
+Bathrooms and showers are nearby.
+Pets are allowed in yurt 16 with a $15 (plus tax) pet fee per night.
 Don’t forget fishing poles for the river!
-Outside is a picnic table, fire grill, utility hookup, and a deck that is ADA accessible.

 Reservations: washington.goingtocamp.com/Kanaskat-PalmerStatePark?Map or 888-226-7688